RequestNetwork/requestNetwork/packages/docs/docs/guides/8-payments/0-intro.md

 ### Get notified of events sent by the proxy

-What is the preferred way to be notified of new interesting events ?
+What is the preferred way to be notified of new interesting events?
+How long does it take for a block to become finalized or to be considered as finalized?

 ### Get details of the events